Geophysical Investigations with the Geonics EM61-MK2 and EM61 operational procedures and quality control recommendations.

 Note, performing the Static Background and Static Response Tests will allow you to properly scale your monitor for the 6 line test, if you use the same test object.

-the First Day of the Geophysical Investigations:
+EM61 Operational Procedures to perform the first day of the Geophysical Investigations:

-1. Conduct the 6 Line Test
+1. Conduct the 6 Line Test.

 Before any geophysical investigations, perform the 6 Line Test.
 Power up the EM61 and allow it to warm up for 2 to 5 minutes.
 Find an area that has little interference and no deviating responses.
 Identify and clearly mark your test line.
 Run your wheel along the line for each pass to ensure that the same path is being taken.